muhammad-tamim/interview-questions/README.md

 # 3. CSS

 ##  3.1.
+What is cascading in CSS?

+Cascading in CSS refers to the order in which styles are applied to HTML elements when multiple rules could apply.
+The browser decides which style “wins” based on a set of rules called cascade rules.

+The browser determines which CSS rule to apply using three main factors:
+- Importance based on cascading order (Inline styles, internal styles, external styles, and !important.)
+- specificity
+- Source Order (When cascading order and specificity are equal, the later rule in the stylesheet wins.)

+## 3.2.
 What is CSS, and why is it used?

 CSS stands for Cascading Style Sheets.
 It’s used to control the presentation and layout of HTML elements.

-## 3.2.
+## 3.3.
 What are the different ways to apply CSS to a webpage?

  There are three ways of inserting a style sheet: